fernandoadisha/fernandoadisha/README.md

 Dude who's trying to improve

-- 🔭 I’m recently completed my degree in BSc Computer Science
+- 🔭 I recently completed my degree in BSc Computer Science

 <!--
 **fernandoadisha/fernandoadisha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.